lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

 The ``handle_cast`` function is used for making asynchronous calls, often convenient when you want to execute a function and don’t care about returning data to the caller.
-This is exactly what we’re using it for: we just want our state data to get incremented; we don’t want a result. [^delayed-result]
+This is exactly what we’re using it for: we just want our state data to get incremented; we don’t want a result.

 Both functions expect a message (any Erlang term) and the state data for our ``gen_server`` loop.
 Additionally, the ``handle_call`` function takes a